Whampoa, Singapore: Parks

 The Whampoa Park is a park located in the heart of Whampoa.
 It has recreational facilities, for example a playground for children and a fitness area.
 Historically, there used to be a large park adjacent to Whampoa Drive but it had to be cleared in order to make way for the construction of the Central Expressway.

 Medical facilities

 A kidney dialysis centre owned by the National Kidney Foundation Singapore is located along Kim Keat Road.
 There is also a clinic known as Whampoa Clinic located at Block 88 of the Whampoa Drive area.

 Religious sites

 Whampoa has a few religious sites.
 The Goh Chor Tua Pek Kong Temple, a temple dedicated to the Chinese deity Tua Pek Kong, was established in 1847 by Hokkien immigrants and then renovated between 1920–1928.
 For the Muslims, there is only one mosque, Masjid Hajjah Rahimabi Kebun Limau, situated along Kim Keat Road, built in 1984 to replace a smaller mosque.

-Transport

-The Saint Michael's Bus Terminal is located in Whampoa and serves a limited number of bus services.